• Home

 As I was testing the apps, here's what I was looking for:

-• Options to create a custom lexicon/style guide.
-In some situations, especially when working in larger teams, you'll want to build a custom style guide, so everyone writes consistently.
+• Style consistency.
+In some situations, especially when working in larger teams, you'll want the option to build a custom style guide so everyone writes consistently.
+For example, you can get suggestions on style, tone, vocabulary, readability, and even gender neutrality and ensure it's compatible with and accommodates your unique writing style.

-Overall, I whittled the list down from 30 possibles to the best 6 AI grammar checkers and rewording tools.
+Overall, I whittled the list down from 30 possibles to the seven best AI grammar checkers.

 Grammarly